The graduate's guide to assessment centres

 Find out why graduate employers use assessment and selection days, what exercises to expect and how to show you're the right candidate for the job.

-As a result of the social distancing measures brought about by coronavirus, some employers are moving to virtual or digital assessment centres.
-They may make some changes when taking into consideration the capabilities/limitations of the platform they use, but many of the exercises – along with the skills and competencies they look for – will be the same or similar.
+Some employers moved to virtual or digital assessment centres during the pandemic.
+Recruiters may make some changes when taking into consideration the capabilities of the platform they use, but many of the exercises – along with the skills and competencies they look for – are the same or similar.

 Typical graduate assessment centre exercises